I love to write about cities but even better, I like to hang out in them.

 Growing up in Southern California a common question was, “Are you a beach person or a mountain person?”
 My response was usually, “I’m more of a central business district person.”

-I occasionally teach at a local college with an emphasis on communication skills and public speaking.
 My boyfriend and I live in a historic bungalow located on a bike boulevard and when we’re not fixing it up, we can usually be found biking into downtown to work or play.

 Claremont, California is right up at the top of my list, but it’s fun trying to decide.

 Analyzing a complex issue and communicating it to the public.